Chapter Forty Nine I

-Susan recounted the events of the night, Janah holding my foot, sitting in the same spot, awake the entire night.
+Susan recounts the events of the night, Janah holding my foot, sitting in the same spot, awake the entire night.

 Chris, “That girl.
 We should write a book, except no one would believe it.
 Drink your coffee and let her sleep.
-I’ll make Janah some Chamomile tea and bring something for Daphne when she wakes up.”
+I’ll make Janah chamomile tea and bring something for Daphne when she wakes up.”